epartment/magento2-sass-theme-boilerplate/README.md

 4. Run a `gulp` command to compile the styling changes.
 More info about the `gulp` commands can be found in the next chapter.

 ##### Extending with custom styling
-> <strong>Note</strong>: The boilerplate variables cover a great range of elements.
+> **Note**: The boilerplate variables cover a great range of elements.
 Try to modify the variables first before adding any custom `.scss` files!

 1. In your project navigate to the `app/design/frontend/Epartment/bootstrap/src/scss` folder.
 2. Create a new `.scss` file e.g. `_custom_hero_homepage.scss`.